stevus/web-browser/README.md

 ## Rendering Engine

+> :computer: :computer: :computer: :computer: :computer:

 This module handles how to interpret the parsed HTML and creating a plan to displaying it on the screen.
 Man years have gone into development of different versions of this module.

+> :triangular_flag_on_post: There is not a lot of community exploration and research on this subject which leads me to believe it is heavily misunderstood.

 | Library  | Browser  | Language  |    Stability  |
 | - | - |  -   | -  |